dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

 {{% /box %}}

-The distributive law, on the other hand, might need some revision and training.
-For the rest of this lesson, I marked where we use the distributive law!

 {{% details title="Swapping terms" %}}
 In the example above, when I swapped the order of $6b^2 - 3ab$, I carried the sign of the term with it.
 Be aware that associative and commutative laws *do not work for subtraction or division*: $6b^2 - 3ab$ is not equal to $3ab - 6b^2$ in general.
 Instead, think of them as the *sum* of $6b^2$ and $-3ab$: